 Step 1: Take Introduction to Honors (HP 101).

 For the research project, students will be encouraged to work with professors whose classes they are already taking and to consider all fields of study, even those outside of their majors.
-Students will meet regularly with faculty mentors, and at the end of the spring semester, present their research at a formal reception for the college community.
+Students will meet regularly with faculty mentors, and at the end of the fall or spring semester, present their research at a formal reception for the college community.

 Step 3: Complete an Honors Capstone Research Project.